 4.7 TestMaker Content.
 Customer represents and warrants that TestMaker Content will not contain material subject to third party proprietary rights, including without limitation copyrights and trade secrets, unless Customer has first obtained all necessary permissions.
 Customer shall notify Criteria in writing of all third-party content and of any claims relating to TestMaker Content.

-(a) Customer acknowledges and agrees that Customer Data may contain information about identified or identifiable natural persons (PII).
-When collecting, uploading, or downloading any PII, Customer shall abide by all applicable privacy and data protection laws.
+(a) Customer acknowledges and agrees that Customer Data may contain PII.
+When collecting, uploading, or downloading any PII in connection with the Service, Customer shall abide by all applicable privacy and data protection laws.
 Customer is responsible for determining the Service's suitability for use with data regulated by the Gramm-Leach-Bliley Act, HIPAA, and other privacy-related law and regulations, and Criteria is not responsible or liable for any incorrect determination.

 (b) Criteria shall maintain reasonable administrative, physical, and technical safeguards designed to protect any PII uploaded by Customer to the Service or collected by Criteria on Customer's behalf ("Customer PII").
 Those safeguards will include measures for preventing unauthorized access, use, modification, deletion and disclosure of Customer PII by Criteria's personnel.
-Before sharing Customer PII with any of Criteria's third-party service providers, Criteria shall ensure that the third party maintains, at a minimum, reasonable data practices for maintaining the confidentiality and security of Customer PII and preventing unauthorized access.
-If Criteria has a reasonable, good faith belief that an unauthorized party has accessed Customer PII, Criteria shall promptly notify Customer and shall use reasonable efforts to cooperate with Customer's investigation of the incident.
-If such incident triggers any third-party notice requirements, Customer (not Criteria) will be solely responsible for the timing, content, cost and method of any such notice and compliance with applicable laws.
+Before sharing Customer PII with a Service Provider, Criteria expects such Service Provider to have, at a minimum, reasonable data practices for maintaining the confidentiality and security of Customer PII and preventing unauthorized access.
+If Criteria has a reasonable, good faith belief that Customer PII is at risk due to unauthorized access of Customer PII, Criteria will promptly notify Customer and use reasonable efforts to cooperate with Customer's investigation of the incident.
+If such incident triggers any third-party notice requirements, Customer (not Criteria) will be responsible (to the extent permitted by law) for the timing, content, cost and method of any such notice and compliance with applicable laws.
 Customer (not Criteria) bears sole responsibility for adequate security, protection and backup of Customer Data when in Customer's or its representatives' or agents' possession or control.
 Criteria is not responsible, and Customer is fully responsible, for what Employee Users do with Customer PII.